neatops/bridge_bankin/README.md

      @name="Themis Banque">]>]
 ```

+## Development

+If you need more detailed informations regarding the gem source code you can find more in the official [RubyDoc](https://rubydoc.info/github/neatops/bridge_bankin/main).

 ## Contributing

 We're convinced this gem could be improved a lot or simply not cover every needs you have.
 That's why contributions of any kind is very encouraged.